jboss-fuse/quickstarts/sap-trfc-destination-standalone/README.md

 Author: William Collins - Fuse Team
 Level: Beginner
 Technologies: SAP, Camel, Spring
 Summary: This quickstart demonstrates how to configure and use the sap-trfc-destination component.
-This component invokes remote function modules and BAPI methods within SAP using the *Transactional RFC* (tRFC) wire protocol.
+This component invokes remote function modules and BAPI methods within SAP using the *Transactional RFC* (tRFC) protocol.
 Target Product: Fuse
 Source: <http://github.com/punkhorn/sap-quickstarts/>